 This is a very important skill to acquire.
 For example, you will quickly be able to hear how out of tune your chords sound if a string is also out of tune.

 Another way to tune your guitar is to use harmonics.
-Here is a video I made a while ago that shows how to tune that way:
+Here is a video I made a while ago that shows how to tune that way (it is an old video but still very relevant and helpful):

 Good luck!
 Please do me a favor and let me know how it went for you using this method?